 Coverage Problems

 Industries requiring continuous customer service face real challenges.
 The solution typically involves staggered schedules where different employees take different days off, ensuring coverage while still giving everyone a three-day weekend.
-This requires careful planning and robust scheduling systems.
+This requires careful planning and strong scheduling systems.

 Cultural Resistance